enricodoretto/image_color_inverter/Readme.md

 - Install the requirements with pip install -r requirements.txt

-- Put the images in the image folder (images will be overwritten)
+- Launch the script passing the path to the folder as argument, like python3 negativize.py images

-- Launch the script
+- Images will be overwritten